Seals of the Court of Appeals and Superior Court

 What is the Victim of Violent Crime Compensation Act (VVCA)?

 The Victim of Violent Crime Compensation Act created a compensation program for victims of violent crime in the District of Columbia.
-The program is funded primarily through Court ordered fees on persons convicted of crimes in the District of Columbia.
-The court costs cannot be waived and the Act includes provisions for collection of court costs from defendants who are sentenced to terms of incarceration while they are serving their sentences and after being released on parole.
+The program is funded primarily through court-ordered fees on persons convicted of crimes in the District of Columbia.
+The court costs cannot be waived, and the Act includes provisions for collection of court costs from defendants who are sentenced to terms of incarceration while they are serving their sentences and after being released on parole.

 What is the wait time for Halfway House Placement?

-What recourse do I have if I believe a Judge has acted unfairly?
+What recourse do I have if I believe a judge has acted unfairly?

-If you believe that a judge has acted unfairly you may contact the District of Columbia Commission on Judicial Disabilities and Tenure, 515 5th Street, NW, Room 246 ,Washington, DC 20001.
+If you believe that a judge has acted unfairly you may contact the District of Columbia Commission on Judicial Disabilities and Tenure, 515 5th Street, NW, Room 246, Washington, DC 20001, or visit their website to file a complaint.

 What recourse do I have if I believe an attorney has acted unfairly?